oskar456/happy-kaktus/README.md

 ![Scrap](https://github.com/oskar456/happy-kaktus/workflows/Scrap/badge.svg)
 # happy-kaktus

+**As of June 2025, there are no news on the website anymore.
+Pull requests to fix this are welcome.**

 Scrap news from `mujkaktus.cz` and publish them on a Telegram channel

 This script is periodically run by a GitHub action and whenever